hqhs/gosupport/README.md

 "helpdesk") dashboards with messangers/social networks integration as primary feature.
-There are some like [zammad](https://github.com/zammad/zammad), but it requires 5 docker containers to run including Elasticsearch (sic!) and chats works only with webhooks (which in turn requires seperate static IP even for development).
+There are some like [zammad](https://github.com/zammad/zammad), but it requires 5 docker containers to run including Elasticsearch (sic!) and chats work only with webhooks (which in turn requires seperate static IP even for development).
 Time passed and I decided to write it by myself with Go as primary backend language.